spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 ## Data input

 This is the schema of the data input that each policy request will receive.
-If the policy is executed for a first time, the `previous_run` field will be missing.
+If the policy is executed for the first time, the `previous_run` field will be missing.

 ```json
 {